CSA Program

 Equitable Giving Circle understands that income instability often leads to food insecurity.
 The COVID-19 pandemic demonstrated this fact all too well as we also saw economic hardship disproportionately affect Black + Brown communities.
 In order to combat the impact of generations of discrimination-based social destabilization, lack of access to equitable resources, and the sudden and massive food supply disruption in 2020, EGC began supplying boxes of locally grown food to the families who needed it most.

 We also only purchase CSA shares from BIPOC farmers, making ours one of the most unique and impactful farm share programs around!
-We deliver our boxes weekly through a mixture of paid drivers and volunteers.
+We deliver our food boxes weekly (Tuesday - Friday)through a mixture of paid drivers and volunteers.

 Currently our CSA program is located at : 4212 NE Prescott Street, Portland, OR 97218